2 Days Lisbon Itinerary: What to Do, See and More

 Lisbon is an incredible place to visit, and even if you have a couple of days to spend there, you will be amazed and surprised at how much it offers.
 Visiting Lisbon should be a must on your bucket list, as Lisbon’s attractions are amazing, and just exploring a city worth every single minute.
 This 2-day Lisbon Itinerary guide will help you to plan your trip accordingly.

 One of the first things that might amaze you in Lisbon is how close the airport is to the city.
 It’s just 6 km away, and interestingly, it happens to be one of the busiest airports in Europe and planes fly right over the town.
+It also means there are always big lines at the airport. *So plan your arrival time accordingly.
 The location of Lisbon airport is perfect as you can get to the city easily by using public transportation.

 Did you know that Lisbon is one of the sunniest cities in Europe?!
 It has approximately 2800 hours of sun per year.